Natacha Rambova: Relationship with Rudolph Valentino

-In 1921, Rambova was introduced to actor Rudolph Valentino on the set of Nazimova's Uncharted Seas (1921).
-She and Valentino subsequently worked together on Camille (1921), a film that was a financial failure and resulted in Metro Pictures terminating their contract with Nazimova.
+In 1921, Rambova was introduced to actor Rudolph Valentino by Nazimova on the Metro lot while he was filming Uncharted Seas (1921).
+"It wasn't love at first sight," Rambova later recalled to Photoplay.
+"I think it was good comradeship more than anything else.
+We were both very lonely but we had known each other more than six months before we became interested in each other."
+They subsequently worked together on Camille (1921), a film that was a financial failure and resulted in Metro Pictures terminating their contract with Nazimova.
 While making the film, however, Rambova and Valentino became romantically involved.
-Although Valentino was still married to American film actress Jean Acker, he and Rambova moved in together within a year, having formed a relationship based more on friendship and shared interests than on emotional or professional rapport.
-They then had to pretend to separate until Valentino's divorce was finalized, and married on May 13, 1922, in Mexicali, Mexico, an event described by Rambova as "wonderful ... even though it did cause many worries and heartaches later."
-However, the law required a year to pass before remarriage, and Valentino was jailed for bigamy, having to be bailed out by friends.
-They legally remarried on March 14, 1923, in Crown Point, Indiana.
+They married on May 13, 1922, in Mexicali, Mexico, an event described by Rambova as "wonderful … even though it did cause many worries and heartaches later."